Complaints for Contempt in Massachusetts

 In many cases, individuals want to hold their ex-spouse or significant other in contempt for failing to pay child support, alimony or other divorce-related expenses.
 In fact, failure to pay court-ordered child support or spousal support is the most common contempt action.
 Of course, in many situations, this failure to pay is not due to an intentional disregard of the court order, but a job loss, illness or other unforeseen event.
 In general, individuals will not be held in contempt of court for violating a court order they cannot comply with.
 For example, if you lose your job and cannot pay alimony or child support then you most likely will not be in contempt of court.
 However, it is the responsibility of the party experiencing a financial hardship to immediately notify the court and file a Complaint for Modification.
 Our law firm will give you candid advice as to what you can expect in a contempt hearing.
 If at all possible, our Taunton contempt of court lawyers will try to work out alternative arrangements with your ex-spouse in order to avoid the need for a court hearing.

-Call toll free at (508) 718-2545 or complete our contact form to schedule a free initial consultation.
+Call toll free at (508) 206-9900 or complete our contact form to schedule an initial consultation.